Relaxation dynamics and long-time tails explain shear-induced diffusion of soft athermal particles near jamming

-\emph{Discussion.}--- We have studied shear-induced diffusion of two-dimensional particles by MD simulations.
-Many previous works focused on the relation between diffusion coefficient $D$ and length scales such as the cluster size $\xi$ \cite{diff_shear_md4,diff_shear_md5,diff_shear_md6,saitoh14} and system length $L$ \cite{diff_shear_md7,diff_shear_md8,diff_shear_md9,diff_shear_md10,diff_shear_ep1,diff_shear_ep2,diff_shear_ep0}.
-In contrast, we have made a link between $D$ and relaxation time $\tau_\ast$ through the reduced GK formula for non-equilibrium athermal systems,\ i.e.\ $D \sim \tau_\ast\langle v_y^2\rangle$ (Eq.\ (\ref{eq:GK-stretched})).
-By using the energy balance equation, we have shown that the critical scaling of the mean squared transverse velocity $\langle v_y^2\rangle$ well predicts the viscosity divergence, $\eta\sim|\Delta\phi|^{-2.5}$, and scaling of the yield stress near jamming, $\sigma_Y\sim|\Delta\phi|^{1.0}$ \cite{rheol0,pdf1,rheol11,rheol15,rl0,saitoh15}.
-Except for quasi-static flows above jamming ($\phi>\phi_J$ and $\dot{\gamma}t_0\leq 10^{-6}$), we have demonstrated scaling collapses of the relaxation time $\tau_\ast$, where its non-trivial dependence on the control parameters, $\phi$ and $\dot{\gamma}$, was clarified.
-If the system is in the quasi-static regime above jamming, we found that the velocity auto-correlation function $C(\tau)$ exhibits the power-law decay,\ i.e.\ the long-time tail.
-In this case, the time integral in the non-equilibrium GK relation (Eq.\ (\ref{eq:GK})) diverges, implying finite-size effects on the diffusion coefficient \cite{diff_shear_md7,diff_shear_md8,diff_shear_md9,diff_shear_md10,diff_shear_ep1,diff_shear_ep2,diff_shear_ep0}.
-Note that the shear-induced diffusion coefficient of three-dimensional particles does not diverge in the thermodynamic limit \cite{diff_shear_md10}.
-This means that the same scenario in classical fluids, where the GK relation is broken by long-time tails in two dimensions but is \emph{not} in three dimensions \cite{Hansen}, can be applied to our non-equilibrium athermal systems.
-In addition, we have proposed the scaling relations (Eqs.\ (\ref{eq:scaling_relation_1})-(\ref{eq:scaling_relation_3})) between the critical exponents (Table \ref{tab:exponent}) which are empirically estimated from numerical results.
-In future, we need to investigate the theoretical background to these exponents.
+\emph{Discussion.}--- We have studied shear-induced diffusion of two-dimensional soft athermal particles near jamming by MD simulations.
+Many previous works focused on the relation between the shear-induced diffusion coefficient $D$ and length scales such as the cluster size $\xi$ \cite{diff_shear_md4,diff_shear_md5,diff_shear_md6,saitoh14} and system length $L$ \cite{diff_shear_md7,diff_shear_md8,diff_shear_md9,diff_shear_md10,diff_shear_ep1,diff_shear_ep2,diff_shear_ep0}.
+In contrast, we have made a link between $D$ and the relaxation time $\tau_\ast$ through the reduced GK formula as $D \sim \tau_\ast\langle v_y^2\rangle$.
+The critical scaling of the mean squared transverse velocity $\langle v_y^2\rangle$ is consistent with the viscosity divergence below jamming and the scaling of yield stress above jamming \cite{rheol0,pdf1,rheol11,rheol15,rl0,saitoh15}.
+Except for quasi-static flows above jamming, we have numerically confirmed that the non-trivial dependence of $\tau_\ast$ on the control parameters, $\phi$ and $\dot{\gamma}$, can be described by the critical scaling.
+If the system is in the quasi-static regime above jamming, the velocity auto-correlation function $C(\tau)$ exhibits a long-time tail.
+In this case, the time integral in the GK relation diverges, implying finite-size effects on the diffusion coefficient \cite{diff_shear_md7,diff_shear_md8,diff_shear_md9,diff_shear_md10,diff_shear_ep1,diff_shear_ep2,diff_shear_ep0}.
+Recently, it was reported that the shear-induced diffusion coefficient of three-dimensional particles does not diverge in the thermodynamic limit \cite{diff_shear_md10}.
+This means that the same scenario in classical fluids, where the GK relation is broken by a long-time tail in two dimensions but is \emph{not} in three dimensions \cite{Hansen}, can be applied to non-equilibrium athermal systems.
+Nevertheless, we need to examine whether $C(\tau)$ exhibits a long-time tail in three dimensions and also have to discuss the relation to the long-time tail observed in granular flows \cite{ltail0,ltail1,ltail2,ltail3,ltail4}.
+Moreover, we have proposed a scaling relation between the critical exponents, where our numerical results are in accord with it.
+In future, it is necessary to investigate theoretical background to these critical exponents.
+Note that our system sizes (typically $N=8192$) are not sufficiently large and the study of much larger system sizes is left as a future work.